d2l-ai/d2l-en/chapter_optimization/gd.md

 ## Summary

 * Learning rates matter.
-Too large and we diverge, too small and we don't make progress.
+Too large and we diverge, too small and we do not make progress.
 * Gradient descent can get stuck in local minima.
 * In high dimensions adjusting learning the learning rate is complicated.
 * Preconditioning can help with scale adjustment.